garrandall/popular-music-data/tracks/miss-independent-ne-yo.md

   start_date: '2009-03-14'
 ---

-Ooh there's something about
+Ohthere's something about
 Just something about the way she move
 And I can't figure it out
 There's something about her.

-Said ooh it's something about
+Said ohit's something about
 The kind of woman that want you but don't need you
 Hey I can't figure it out
 There's something about her